 - 0 points for a licence that explicitly prevents reuse or otherwise fails to conform to the Open Knowledge definition, including catch-all closed licences (e.g. All Rights Reserved).

-Is the information freely available as data, either as an openly licensed data dump or via an openly licensed API?
+Is the basic information freely available as data, either as a free data dump or via a free API?

 - 20 points if the data is freely available